FoxGoesBrrr/Discord-Aternos-Bot/readme.md

 🚀 Take charge of your Aternos Minecraft server using my Discord bot.
 Let's embark on an exciting server management journey! 🎉

-And als, this is a prototype and the bot is highly inefficient with the resources as of now...
+And also, this is a prototype and the bot is highly inefficient with the resources as of now...
 But works. 👍

+## Setup

+Make sure you have...

+* Latest version of python
+* python-aternos module (Can be installed by running `pip install python-aternos` in cmd)
+* subprocess module (Can be installed by running `pip install subprocess` in cmd)
+* discord.py module (Can be installed by running `pip install discord.py` in cmd)
+* Aternos username and password (or ATERNOS_SESSION cookie)
+* Discord bot and its token
+* Your bot is in your server with `292057852928` as the permission integer

+Follow these steps to use the bot:

+1. Click on `<> Code` and click on  `Download zip`.
+2. After the zip file is downloaded, unzip the file.
+3. Open main.py use notepad (or whatever software) and change the values of `user`, `passw` and `TOKEN`.
+4. Open status.py and do the same.
+5. Open cmd in that folder and run `py main.py`.

+Now you got your bot running in your server!